Patient centricity: The big question

 Patients still want direct contact with their caregivers.
 While they are looking elsewhere for more information, interaction with healthcare professionals is the priority.

 Though technology cannot replace patient/caregiver interaction it can improve it.
-Rather than seeking to bypass healthcare professionals, there is an opportunity to use technology to empower doctors to improve their patient interactions.
+Rather than seeking to bypass healthcare professionals, there is an opportunity to use patient communication solutions to empower doctors to improve their patient interactions.

 Customer-facing staff can provide healthcare professionals with digital tools to help them explain a condition to patients.
 Technology can also be used to strengthen healthcare professionals’ on-going engagement with patients via remote solutions and on-demand information services.